Chocolate-Caramel Candy Bars

 - Remove from the heat; gradually stir in condensed milk.
 Return to the heat.
 Reduce heat to medium-low; cook and stir until a candy thermometer reads 244° (firm-ball stage).
 Remove from the heat; stir in vanilla.
 Pour over chocolate mixture (do not scrape saucepan).
 Refrigerate until caramel is set, at least 2 hours.

 - Using foil, lift candy out of pan.
-Gently peel off foil; cut into 3-1/4-in. x 1-in. bars.
+Gently peel off foil; cut into 3-1/4x1-in. bars.
 In a microwave, melt candy coating; stir until smooth.
 Dip bars in coating; allow excess to drip off.
 Place on a waxed paper-lined baking sheet; refrigerate until set.
 Store in an airtight container.
-Yield: 3 dozen.